ThayaCheva/Task-Manager/README.md

 A website for managing daily or other tasks.

-Features:
+<h3>Features:</h3>

-- Create personal profile with authentication
+- Create a personal profile with authentication
 - View task in a calendar style

   - User can click on a task to locate it in the main task view

-- See notifications for tasks dued immedietly, upcoming and overdued tasks
+- See notifications for tasks due immediately, upcoming and overdue tasks
-- Add and delete custom tags from task
+- Add and delete custom tags from a task
-- Customize task with more details using subtasks and track its progress
+- Customize tasks with more details using subtasks and track their progress
 - Dark & Light Mode

-Built with:
+<h3>Built with:</h3>
 - Front-end: React, SCSS
 - Back-end: MongoDB